DavidCarricondo/DavidCarricondo/README.md

 # Hello stranger, welcome to my github profile <code><img height="30" src="Octocat.png"></code>!! 👋

-My name is **David**, I am a data scientist who really likes playing around with models and hitting my head against the wall for non-working code :sweat_smile:.
+My name is **David**, I am a data scientist working at [Carity.ai](https://clarity.ai/) who really likes playing around with models and hitting my head against the wall for non-working code :sweat_smile:.

 You can also reach me here: